-Nevada Silver Corporation Management's Discussion and Analysis Year ended December 31, 2022
+Electric Metals (USA) Limited (formerly Nevada Silver Corporation) Management's Discussion and Analysis Three months ended March 31, 2023

-Dated: May 1, 2023
+Dated: May 30, 2023

-The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Nevada Silver Corporation ("NSC" or the "Company") was prepared by management of the Company as at May 1, 2023, and should be read in conjunction with the Company's audited consolidated financial statements and notes thereto for the years ended December 31, 2022 and 2021 (the "Financial Statements").
-The Financial Statements include the financial information of NSC and its wholly-owned and controlled subsidiaries, Electric Metals (USA) Pty Limited ("EML"), Electric Metals (USA) Inc., North American Silver Corp. ("NAS") and Centennial Mining Inc. The Company also owned 90.5% of North Star Manganese Inc ("NSM") at December 31, 2022.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Electric Metals (USA) Limited (formerly Nevada Silver Corporation) ("EML" or the "Company") was prepared by management of the Company as at May 30, 2023, and should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements and notes thereto for the three months ended March 31, 2023 (the "Financial Statements").
+These condensed interim consolidated financial statements include the financial information of EML and its wholly-owned and controlled subsidiaries, Electric Metals (USA) Pty Limited, Electric Metals (USA) Inc., North American Silver Corp. ("NAS"), Centennial Mining Inc. and North Star Manganese Inc ("NSM") (together the "Company").
 Additional information relating to the Company is available on SEDAR at www.sedar.com.